yet-another-static-site-generator/yass/docs/user/extending.md

 Save it as `showname.sh` file, give it permissions to run `chmod 744 showname.sh` and put it in `modules/pre` directory in selected site project.
-Additionally, you been need to add or to `site.cfg` or to markdown file the composite tag `news` with at least 2 values.
+Additionally, you have been needing to add or to `site.cfg` or to markdown file the composite tag `news` with at least 2 values.
 For example in `site.cfg`:

     news = []